jtablesaw/tablesaw/docs/userguide/importing_data.md

 If that seems like a lot of work, it does have some advantages.

-First, it reduces the loading time as the system does not need to infer the column types, which takes some time.
-The amount of time saved can be noticeable if the file is large.
+First, it reduces the loading time as the system does not need to infer the column types.
+The time saved can be significant if the file is large.

 Second, it gives you complete control over the types for your columns.

 In some cases, you *must* specify the column type, because Tablesaw can’t guess correctly.
 For example, if a file has times encoded as HHmm so that noon appears as ‘1200’, it’s impossible to infer that this means 12:00 noon, and not the integer 1,200.

-#### A shortcut: Getting the guessed column types
+##### A shortcut: Getting the guessed column types

 If the table has many columns, it can be tedious to build the column type array by hand.
 To help, CsvReader has methods that return the inferred ColumnTypes in the form of an array, or as a String.
 The String is formatted so that it resembles a Java array literal.
 This method can be used even if reading the file fails.